xtdb-labs/learn-crux-datalog-today/master.md

 value in each place.
 Therefore, this query will only find movie titles for movies made in 1987.

+The order of the data patterns does not matter.
+Crux ignores the user-provided clause ordering so the query engine can optimize query execution.
-The order of the data patterns does not matter (Crux ignore the user-provided clause ordering), so the previous query could just as well have been written this way:
+Thus, the previous query could just as well have been written this way:

 ```clojure
 (q '{:find [title]